Inferis/Inferis.github.io/content/posts/2015-04-27-ios8-and-interfaceorientation.md

 ```

 As you can see, they want you to use `viewWillTransitionToSize:withTransitionCoordinator:` instead.
 So, no problem, we'll just implement that method.

+**Update:** *I'd like to stress this a little more: the reason they've changed these behaviors is for a reason.
+Your app mostly likely is way better off using adaptive layout using size classes, Auto Layout and manual corrections using the new transition callbacks.*

-The only thing is: what if you need to know those "toInterfaceOrientation" or "fromInterfaceOrientation" value from the old APIs?
+Now, the only thing is: what if you need to know those "toInterfaceOrientation" or "fromInterfaceOrientation" value from the old APIs?

 <!-- more -->